Titan Quest: Immortal Throne: Reception

 In its debut month, the NPD Group reported that Immortal Throne reached #13 in the dedicated PC gaming charts.
 According to Bruno, the combined worldwide sales of Titan Quest and Immortal Throne totaled over one million units worldwide by late 2008.
 It also continued to sell well on Steam, though exact figures were not given.

 Titan Quest: Immortal Throne received positive reviews from professional critics upon release.
 Aggregate review website Metacritic assigned a score of 80/100 based on 23 reviews.
-1UP.com's Jeff Green positively noted that Immortal Throne had transformed his character "from bored millionaire to desperate pauper" due to the increased amount of desirable loot and its rebalanced economy.
-Eurogamer's Jim Rossignol, while admitting that the expansion would not bring in new players, enjoyed the additional playtime and the improvements it made.
+1UP.coms Jeff Green positively noted that Immortal Throne had transformed his character "from bored millionaire to desperate pauper" due to the increased amount of desirable loot and its rebalanced economy.
+Eurogamers Jim Rossignol, while admitting that the expansion would not bring in new players, enjoyed the additional playtime and the improvements it made.
 Game Informers Adam Biessener said that it "breathed new life" into Titan Quest while staying true to the conventions of its genre.
 Ryan Davis of GameSpot praised the improvements it made to the original game, but noted performance drops on computers that exceeded the game's recommended specifications.

 GameSpy's Thierry Nguyen enjoyed the expansion and particularly noted the Dream Mastery's impressive ability roster compared to others in the game, but noted that it retained its formulaic structure from Titan Quest.
-IGN's Steve Butts said that, while it would not win new fans due to its similarity to Titan Quest, praised the new additions and tweaks while criticizing the lack of improvements made to multiplayer.
+IGNs Steve Butts said that, while it would not win new fans due to its similarity to Titan Quest, praised the new additions and tweaks while criticizing the lack of improvements made to multiplayer.
 PALGNs Mark Marrow was highly positive, saying that despite its flaws Immortal Throne "further cements [Titan Quests] position as being a worthy purchase for fans of the genre".
 Quintin Smith, writing for PC Gamer UK, admired the effort put into the creation of the new zone and praised the gameplay additions despite elements such as the Dream Mastery not being as innovative.